Chart Color Schemes

 Noraville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Four projects have been identified by AreaSearch as potentially impacting the area: Toukley Desalination Water Treatment Plant, 5-8 Beach Parade Residential & Retail Development, Seabreeze Royale Development Site (11 Beach Parade), and Mixed-Use Development at 139 Main Road.
-These are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects likely affecting this region.
+Key projects are Toukley Desalination Water Treatment Plant, 5-8 Beach Parade Residential & Retail Development, Seabreeze Royale Development Site (11 Beach Parade), and Mixed-Use Development at 139 Main Road.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.